monlouisj/DIYgrids/README.md

 # DIYgrids
-A guide to design your own AngularJS grids with filters and sorting.
+A guide for designing your own AngularJS grids with filters and sorting.
 Because it's not that hard!

 **Demo :** http://monlouisj.github.io/DIYgrids